Collectives: contributions, mergers and other matters: conversion of an authorised unit trust to an Open-Ended Investment Company

 - New shares are issued as consideration by the OEIC to the former unit holders proportionate to their interest held in the trust fund; and

-- The consideration under the arrangement does not include anything else other than an obligation by the OEIC to assume or discharge the liabilities of the unit trust trustees.
+- The consideration under the arrangement does not include anything else other than an obligation by the OEIC to assume or discharge the liabilities of the AUT trustees.

 While not subject to stamp duty, an instrument transferring stocks and marketable securities from the authorised unit trust to the OEIC, is not regarded as being duly stamped, unless:

-Units which are cancelled and extinguished as part of the conversion arrangement are not subject to a charge to SDRT under FA99/SCH19.
+Units which are cancelled and extinguished as part of aconversion arrangement undertaken prior to 30 March 2014 are not subject to a SDRT charge under FA99/SCH19.
 This is because the units are not regarded as being ‘surrendered’ by the unit holders to the manager of the unit trust upon which a charge may otherwise arise.

-The stamp exemption does not extend to an authorised unit trust which is converted to a non-UK OEIC or other foreign collective investment scheme.
+The exemption does not extend to an AUT which is converted to a non-UK OEIC or other foreign collective investment scheme.
 This is because an OEIC is defined, for the purposes of stamp duty and SDRT, as being a UK incorporated company.

 See STSM021040 for the meaning of stocks or marketable securities.

 See STSM101010 for the meaning of a Collective Investment Scheme.

 See STSM103005 for information on the abolition of FA99/SCH19